Full Array Led vs OLED in a TV - What’s the Difference?

 Verdict

-If you've owned a TV for quite a few years, you will see a drastic difference between 2023 LED models as technology has moved extremely fast.
-However, admittedly, once we'd seen the difference in OLED, it was very difficult to go back to LED and Sony, as well as other retailers have made some huge strides in the picture quality and even the sound quality.
+If you've owned a TV for quite a few years, you will see a drastic difference between modern LED models as technology has moved extremely fast.
+However, once we'd seen the difference in OLED, it was very difficult to go back to LED and Sony, as well as other retailers have made some huge strides in the picture quality and even the sound quality.

 If you have the budget and you're in pursuit of the best TV viewing experience to bring you as close to the cinema as possible; it has to be OLED.